sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-HGG/README.md

 [`08-1p19q-codeleted-oligodendrogliomas.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/08-1p19q-codeleted-oligodendrogliomas.nb.html) is a notebook written to identify samples in the OpenPBTA dataset that should be classified as 1p/19q co-deleted oligodendrogliomas.
 The GISTIC `broad_values_by_arm.txt` file is used to identify samples with `1p` and `19q` loss, then the consensus mutation file is filtered to the identified samples in order to check for _IDH1_ mutations.
 **Note:** Per [this comment](https://github.com/AlexsLemonade/OpenPBTA-analysis/pull/435#issuecomment-576898275), very few samples in the OpenPBTA dataset, if any, are expected to fit into the `1p/19q co-deleted oligodendrogliomas` subtype.
+Also please **NOTE**: we currently only have GISTIC scores for WGS so we cannot tell whether a sample is `1p/19q co-deleted oligodendrogliomas` if they are sequenced with WXS or targeted sequencing.

 [`09-HGG-with-braf-clustering.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/09-HGG-with-braf-clustering.nb.html) is a notebook written to identify high grade glioma samples without histone mutations that have `BRAF V600E` mutations and observe how they cluster alongside low grade gliomas and high grade gliomas without the `BRAF V600E` mutation in the stranded RNA-seq data (which contains both histologies) in RNA-seq data.
 We plotted the t-SNE and UMAP results from the `transcriptomic-dimension-reduction`, highlighting samples without histone mutations and with a _BRAF_ V600E mutation.